System73/polynet-ios-sample-app/README.md

 There are two iOS sample projects, one in **Swift** (PolyNetSampleSwift) and another in **Objective-C** (PolyNetSampleObjectiveC).

-In order to build and run any of the iOS sample projects you have to put a copy of the PolyNet iOS SDK (*PolyNetSDK.framework*) and its dependencies (*WebRTC.framework*, *Starscream.framework* and *SwiftProtobuf.framework*) in the corresponding root project directory (PolyNetSampleSwift or PolyNetSampleObjectiveC directory).
+In order to build and run any of the iOS sample projects you have to put a copy of the PolyNet iOS SDK (*PolyNetSDK.framework*) and its dependencies (*Starscream.framework* and *SwiftProtobuf.framework*) in the corresponding root project directory (PolyNetSampleSwift or PolyNetSampleObjectiveC directories).

 The Sample application expects to find the iOS SDK and its dependencies in its root directory in order to successfully link and build the project.

 ## tvOS

-There is a tvOS sample project in **Swift** (PolyNetSample-tvOS).
+There is a tvOS sample project in **Swift** (PolyNetSample-tvOS) and another in **Objective-C** (PolyNetSample-tvOS-ObjectiveC).

-In order to build and run the tvOS sample project you have to put a copy of the PolyNet tvOS SDK (*PolyNetSDK.framework*) and its dependencies (*WebRTC.framework*, *Starscream.framework* and *SwiftProtobuf.framework*) in the corresponding root project directory (PolyNetSample-tvOS directory).
+In order to build and run any of the tvOS sample projects you have to put a copy of the PolyNet tvOS SDK (*PolyNetSDK.framework*) and its dependencies (*Starscream.framework* and *SwiftProtobuf.framework*) in the corresponding root project directory (PolyNetSample-tvOS or PolyNetSample-tvOS-ObjectiveC directories).

 The Sample application expects to find the tvOS SDK and its dependencies in its root directory in order to successfully link and build the project.